DamianoSkyy/Google-Cyclistic-Case-Study/README.md

 ## Data

 ## Processing and Cleaning
-* Datatypes made consistent and then consolidated into one view using [this query](https://github.com/DamianoSkyy/Google-Cyclistic-Case-Study/blob/main/uncleaned_compile.sql).
+* Datatypes made consistent and then consolidated into one view using [this query](uncleaned_compile.sql).
+* `5,667,717` - Total number of rows containing data were returned after consolidation but required cleaning before analysis.
+* Missing start and end station names were found using [this query](station_check.sql).
+* `1,298,357` - Total number of rows with missing start or end station data.
 *
 ## Analysis and Viz